xMinCHsia/Marlin/README.md

 1. **The ensemble** - draft candidates are sampled from several models and merged into a proposal batch.
 Composition is a tuning parameter.
-2. **Rejection statistics** - acceptance rate per draft model over a
+2. **Rejection statistics** - acceptance rate per draft model over a sliding window, with *drift detection*: a draft that used to mirror the target and suddenly does not.
+3. **KV-cache admission control** - drafts consume the same KV-cache the target needs; Marlin prices each proposal and admits drafts only while the target engine stays under its memory budget.

+## Features